Lise Davidsen

-Lise Davidsen (born 8 February 1987) is a Norwegian soprano opera singer.
+Lise Davidsen (born 8 February 1987) is a Norwegian operatic soprano.
 She came to prominence after winning the Operalia competition in London in 2015.

 Career

-Lise Davidsen was born in 1987 in Stokke, Norway, and began playing guitar and singing when she was fifteen.
-As she progressed, she focused on singing, and received a bachelor's degree from the Grieg Academy of Music in Bergen, Norway, in 2010.
-During this period she sang as a mezzo-soprano with the Norwegian Soloists Choir.
+Lise Davidsen was born in 1987 in Stokke, Norway, and began playing guitar and singing at age 15.
+As she progressed, she focused on singing.
+In 2010, she received a bachelor's degree from the Grieg Academy of Music.
+During this period she sang as a mezzo-soprano with the Norwegian Soloists' Choir.

-She then began studying for a master's degree at the Royal Opera Academy in Copenhagen, and her teacher helped her develop her voice as an operatic soprano.
-In 2014, she performed as a soloist with the Berlin Philharmonic at a concert of the Royal Danish Music Conservatory.
-That year, she graduated from the Royal Opera Academy, and was awarded the Léonie Sonning talent prize and the Danish Singers Award.
+Davidsen then began studying for a master's degree at the Royal Opera Academy in Copenhagen, and her teacher helped her develop as an operatic soprano.
+In 2014, she performed as a soloist with the Berlin Philharmonic at a Royal Danish Music Conservatory concert, graduated from the Royal Opera Academy, and received the Léonie Sonning talent prize and the Danish Singers Award.
 She also received financial support from the Skipsreder Tom Wilhelmsen, Karen and Arthur Feldthusens, and Sine Butenschøns Foundations.

-During this period, she made her first appearances with the Royal Danish Opera, during the 2012–13 season, as the Dog and Owl in The Cunning Little Vixen.
-She went on to sing Emilia in Verdi's Otello and Rosalinde in Strauss's Die Fledermaus, and won the Reumert Talentpris.
+Davidsen made her first appearances with the Royal Danish Opera during the 2012–13 season, as the Dog and Owl in The Cunning Little Vixen.
+She then sang Emilia in Verdi's Otello and Rosalinde in Strauss's Die Fledermaus, and won the Reumert Talentpris.

 In 2015, she won first prize in the Queen Sonja Competition and first prize and audience prize in the Operalia competition in London.
-She also won three prizes at the 2015 Hans Gabor Belvedere Singing Competition in Amsterdam, and was an HSBC Aix-en-Provence Laureate, received a Statoil Talent Bursary Award, the Léonie Sonning Music Prize, and the Kirsten Flagstad Prize.
+She also won three prizes at the 2015 Hans Gabor Belvedere Singing Competition in Amsterdam, was an HSBC Aix-en-Provence Laureate, and received a Statoil Talent Bursary Award, the Léonie Sonning Music Prize, and the Kirsten Flagstad Prize.
 In 2018, she received the Queen Ingrid Prize and was named the Gramophone Magazine Young Artist of the Year.